-San Jacinto College is as prolific as any other two-year school in the nation when it comes to sending players to the professional ranks.
+San Jacinto College is as prolific as any two-year college in the nation when it comes to sending players to the professional ranks.
 In the last four years, 12 San Jacinto College baseball players have been selected in the Major League Baseball (MLB) First-Year Player Draft.
-Houston area baseball fans are well versed in the success of former players Andy Pettitte and Roger Clemens, but there are more.
-Baltimore pitchers Matt Albers and Mike Gonzelz, St. Louis outfielder Nick Stavinoha, Minnesota pitcher Jesse Crain, Boston pitcher Robert Manuel, and San Diego pitcher Jared Wells are also former San Jac players on major league rosters heading into spring training .
+Houston area baseball fans are well versed in the success of former players Andy Pettitte and Roger Clemens, but the list does not end there.
+Pitchers Matt Albers (Chicago White Sox), David Rollins (Chicago Cubs), Sean Nolin (Milwaukee Brewers) and Daniel Stumpf (Detroit Tigers), and San Fran- cisco first baseman Brandon Belt are former Gators now on major league rosters.

-Albers was originally drafted by the Houston Astros in the 23rd round of the June 2001 First Year Player Draft.
+Albers was originally drafted by the Houston Astros in the 23rd round of the 2001 First Year Player Draft.
 He has spent time on the roster in Baltimore, Boston, Arizona, Cleveland, Houston, and most recently with the Chicago White Sox.
 Since his debut on July 25, 2006, Albers has gone 29-37 with a 4.38 ERA.
 He has started 24 games, pitching 604.0 innings.

 Jamie Bagley, Tampa Bay (P)

 2008: After being selected in the 35th round, played for the Class A Hudson Valley Renegades where he was 1-1 with a 5.59 ERA.

 Jeremy Barfield, Colorado (OF)

 2008: Eighth-round selection by the Athletics.
 Played for the Class-A Vancouver Canadiens where he hit .271 with three homeruns and 41 RBI.

 2012: (last season played): Saw action in give games and just 6.0 innings.